-- Able to devote 16-20 hours per week - Completion of master's degree, ideally at the time of application. - Completion of graduate coursework in Advanced Psychopathology, Diagnostic Interviewing, Psychological Assessment, Child/Adolescent Psychopathology, and Ethics.
-Coursework in Health Psychology is also recommended if offered by the graduate program. - At least 2 previous practicum experiences, preferably in Intervention and Assessment.
+- Able to devote 16-20 hours per week (2 full days on site). - At least one day must include Mondays (Sickle Cell clinic), Tuesdays (AYA & Survivorship Clinics), or Fridays (AYA Clinic). - Completion of master's degree, ideally at the time of application. - Completion of graduate coursework in Advanced Psychopathology, Diagnostic Interviewing, Psychological Assessment, Child/Adolescent Psychopathology, and Ethics.
+Coursework in Health Psychology is also recommended if offered by the graduate program. - At least 2 previous practicum experiences, preferably in Intervention and Assessment with child and adolescent populations.
 Students with one year of Intervention practicum may be considered depending on past clinical/work/volunteer experiences.
 It is acceptable to be currently completing your second year practicum during the application period.